cnizzardini/cakephp-swagger-bake/README.md

 In addition to `swagger bake` these console helpers provide insight into how your Swagger documentation is generated.

 #### `swagger routes`
-Generates a list of routes that will be added to your swagger documentation.
+Displays a list of routes that can be viewed in Swagger.

 ```sh
 bin/cake swagger routes
 ```

 #### `swagger models`
-Generates a list of models that will be added to your swagger documentation.
+Displays a list of models that can be viewed in Swagger.

 ```sh
 bin/cake swagger models